iv461/icey/icey/doc/source/parameters.md

       [...]
     use_sim_time: false
 ```

+ICEY will update the parameter struct automatically when any parameter changes.

+Whereas with other approaches you would have to manually repeat each parameter declaration, with ICEY it is just a single call to `declare_parameter_struct'.

+ICEY uses static reflection for this -- since C++20 it is possible to use static reflection completely transparent to the user, i.e. no annotations of any kind (macros, typing everything twice) are required for a struct to be eligible for reflection.

 ### Validators
 ICEY allows to constraint parameters to certain values using validators: They can be an arbitrary functions generally.
 Some convenient validators are implemented as well: `Set`s, defined explicitly by a list of values, or defined by a minimum and maximum value, i.e. `Interval`s.